South Kaibab Trail: Access and description

 A sign marks the trail junction, which has toilet facilities.
 The Tonto Trail heads west towards Havasupai Gardens, and east towards Horseshoe Mesa and Hance Rapids.
-About ¼ past the junction is a point called the Tipoff, where an emergency phone is located on the east side of the trail.
+About ¼ mile past the junction is a point called the Tipoff, where an emergency phone is located on the east side of the trail.
 After the Tipoff the trail makes its final steep descent to the bottom of the canyon, through the Tapeats Sandstone and Vishnu Schist.
 This section is the steepest of the South Kaibab Trail at an average of 22%.
 Six miles from the trailhead, there is a junction with the River Trail at its eastern terminus.
 One-half mile past the junction, there is a tunnel that leads to the Black Suspension Bridge crossing the Colorado River.
 Mule trips from the south rim cross this bridge except when it is closed to traffic.
 The other crossing of the Colorado is about ¾ downstream on the Silver Suspension Bridge, accessible from the River Trail.